 Section 2.
 NATURAL PLANTINGS.

 Trees and shrubs may be planted within the street right-of-way or utility or drainage easements, where approved by the City Council.
 Plantings and fences at intersections shall be so located as to maintain adequate sight distance according to regulations identified in the Sheldon Zoning Ordinance.
 A screen planting, extending the width of the property and not less than ten (10) feet in width, prohibiting vehicular access may be required at the rear of all double frontage lots and along expressways, freeways and major streets.
-A planting plan of shrubs and trees for such screen planting shall be submitted for approval with the plat
+A planting plan of shrubs and trees for such screen planting shall be submitted for approval with the plat.

 Section 3.
 SUITABILITY OF THE LAND.